 New Combustion Chamber Design

 Low RPM Efficiency.
 Above the main combustion chamber is a small “alcove” chamber where the spark plug and direct injector are located.
-The small anti-chamber is what gives the E-TEC G2 Series its tremendous efficiency at idle and low rpm.
+The small anti-chamber is what gives the Evinrude E-TEC G2 its tremendous efficiency at idle and low rpm.
 During stratified combustion, only a very small amount of fuel is injected into the cylinder.
 Because it is in such a confined space, and the spark plug is so close, the ignition is fast and complete.
 This results in maximum power and minimum fuel burn at low RPMs.

 Better Mid-Range Torque.
 The combustion chamber design was engineered after a lengthy study of in cylinder fluid dynamics, conducted by Evinrude engineers and professors at the University of Wisconsin Madison.
 The resulting new design gives the engine up to 20% more torque, at 4000 rpm compared to the competition.

 In the Evinrude E-TEC G2 250 H.O., fuel is injected directly into the cylinder itself.
 This allows Evinrude to closely meter the amount of fuel needed at any given moment.
 The amount of fuel injected is controlled by the engine’s EMM black box.

 The Evinrude E-TEC G2 engines utilizes the tried-and-proven E-TEC fuel injector unit that Evinrude has used on its Evinrude E-TEC engines for a decade.
 In the outboard industry, it is generally regarded as the most sophisticated injector unit on any outboard engine.
 It works much like a stereo tweeter and is able to oscillate up to 100 times a second.